Lcarter200183/capstone-project-level-2/README.md

 git config user.name "Lcarter200183"
 git config user.email "Lcarter200183@yahoo.com"
 git push -u origin main

+//PRESS ENTER TO SELECT ALL THE DEFAULT.
+REMINDER TO COPY DEVICE LINK AND ENTER CODE gh auth login

 //ADD CHANGES THAT MADE TO THE README FILE git add README.md

-//ADD CHANGES THAT WERE MADE TO ALL FILES git add .
+//ADD CHANGES THAT WERE MADE TO ALL FILES AND FOLDERS git add .

-//ATTACHED DESCRIPTION TO THE SAVE POINT -MEMO git commit -m "I added info to the README file"
+//CREATE A SAATTACHED DESCRIPTION TO THE SAVE POINT -MEMO git commit -m "I added info to the README file"

-//MAKE FILE
+//SYNC FILES TO GITHUB
 git push origin main